• Skip to main content

 • ½ c shredded mozzarella cheese

-• 2 tbsp finely grated parmesan cheese
+• 2 tablespoon finely grated parmesan cheese

-• 2 tbsp basil, chopped
+• 2 tablespoon basil, chopped

 Instructions